inpsyde/translationmanager/DEVELOPMENT.md

-# TRANSLATIONMANAGER
+# Developers

-## Big mess
+This is a guide for software engineers who wish to take part in the development of this product.

-### Folder structure
+## Folder structure

-This plugin is a big mess you might say.
-Well it follows only a few of simple rules besides those that WordPress gave us:
+This plugin follows only a few of simple rules besides those that WordPress gave us:

 - "admin/" contains partials/templates/js/css for the backend.